 No one wants to deal with the traffic police, especially not when they are on vacation.
 Try your best to follow the rules and regulations to avoid any traffic police troubles.
 You will often see the police stopping motorists for speeding.
 There are speed radars set up on the side of the roads so make sure you are mindful of this while taking your trip.
-A small speeding offense will only cost you a meager fine but larger offenses can result in a court hearing.
-Drinking and driving is illegal so obviously try to avoid this at all costs.
+A small speeding offence will only cost you a meagre fine but larger offences can result in a court hearing.
+Drinking and driving are illegal so obviously, try to avoid this at all costs.
 You may witness locals running red lights during more quiet hours or not wearing safety helmets when on motorbikes.
 These instances are illegal and although the locals don’t seem to care, you should make sure to follow the rules if you don’t want a run-in with the police.

-Note: The national road is equipped with speed control cameras and your speed limit is checked every few kilometers.
+Note: The national road is equipped with speed control cameras and your speed limit is checked every few kilometres.

 Parking only is really an issue in the larger towns, which is the same in most places.
-Try to avoid parking in the center of town by opting for the outskirts and walking from your car into the center.
+Try to avoid parking in the centre of town by opting for the outskirts and walking from your car into the centre.
 If it is too far of a walk for you, there are typically parking garages in the bigger cities, although they fill up fast.